Description

 Drivetrain and Shifting

-The Raptor uses a Shimano CUES 10-speed drivetrain, part of Shimano’s newer component line designed with e-bikes in mind.
+The Raptor uses a Shimano CUES 10-speed drivetrain with 50 tooth cassette, part of Shimano’s newer component line designed with e-bikes in mind.
 Electric bikes place higher torque loads on drivetrains than traditional bikes, and the CUES system was developed to handle that added stress.

 Shimano’s LinkGlide technology improves durability and shifting smoothness under power, helping reduce drivetrain wear while maintaining consistent gear changes on climbs and technical terrain.